mortaca/RGB-Pi/FAQ.md

 18. No, if you do this you will lose all the modifications made to support the RGB-Pi cable and the system will stop working.

-19. It is possible that your joystick is not compatible with this first version of the ScreenUtility, make sure you are controlling the Player1, if it is not possible to move around the screen you use a keyboard to connect it before opening the application with which you should have no problem.
-The same applies to the frequency selection screen, after a few seconds will be selected automatically start the emulator at 60Hz.
-Another possible problem is that the system hangs on entering or exiting the CenteringTest, this is a problem apparently related to Recalbox when entering and exiting repeatedly an emulator in a short period of time, are working to solve it.

-20. The resolution of the original portables was very low, respecting the PixelPerfect should be seen, if you want to expand it to full screen anyway you can do it from the ScreenUtility by activating the HandheldsStretched 1 option.
+19. The resolution of the original portables was very low, respecting the PixelPerfect should be seen, if you want to expand it to full screen anyway you can do it from the ScreenUtility by activating the HandheldsStretched 1 option.
 Thus, in addition to seeing the huge pixels, the aspect ratio of the image changes from the original.

-21. Please contact us at **info@rgb-pi.com** or in the forums where we participate.
+20. Please contact us at **info@rgb-pi.com** or in the forums where we participate.

 ---------------------------------------------------------------------------------------------------------

 # Preguntas frecuentes
-## Este FAQ está orientado a la ultima verson del sistema 4.1 Alpha3, las respuestas que aquí se encuentran pueden no ser aplicables a versiones anteriores.
+## Este FAQ está orientado a la ultima verson del sistema 4.1 Alpha3.1, las respuestas que aquí se encuentran pueden no ser aplicables a versiones anteriores.

 Preguntas:
 1. ¿Por que el cable es tan corto?